 Do yourself a favor.
 No matter which editing software you choose to use, watch the tutorials before you dig in.
 I listed some options for you at the beginning of this article on some of the video editing software options you have.
 Go to the software companies websites and watch their tutorials or search YouTube for some tutorials.
 The 20 minutes you spend watching tutorials will save you hours of frustration later.

 Once you transferred all your video to your video editing computer, organize your files.
 If your software will allow it, create folders with each scene in them so that you can quickly find each shot you are looking for.

 You will have a lot of video footage.
 Not every shot will fit with your story.
 Remember what it is you are trying to tell and filter out those shots that didn’t work or didn’t fit.

 Time The Flow

-Is your story that you are telling action packed or quiet and contemplative?
-Time the flow of your footage to reflect the story you are trying to tell.
+Is your story that you are telling action-packed or quiet and contemplative?
+Time the flow of your footage to reflect the story you are trying to convey.

 Long Cuts Vs. Quick Cuts

 There will be scenes that are longer and scenes that are shorter.
 Choose your long cuts wisely.
 You only have a couple of minutes to tell your story.
 Intersperse those long cuts with shorter cuts that keep people interested and engaged in your video.